timbray/quamina/README.md

 ### Quamina instances with large numbers of `shellstyle` Patterns

-A study of the theory of finite automata reveals that processing regular-expression constructs such as `*` increases the complexity of the automaton necessary to match it.
+A study of the theory of finite automata reveals that processing regular-expression constructs such as `*` increases the complexity of the automata necessary to match them.
 It develops that when a large number of such automata are compiled together, the merged output can contain a high degree of nondeterminism which can result in a drastic slowdown.